 PHY 212 - Physics for Scientists and Engineers - IIM | 4.0 | |

-PHY 212 - Physics for Scientists and Engineers - II (4.0 units) Prerequisite: PHY 211 and MATH 191 This course is the second of a three-semester sequence and is designed for students transferring to a four-year institution with majors in the sciences and engineering.
-Topics covered include quantum physics, physical optics, and thermodynamics. | ||
+PHY 212 - Physics for Scientists and Engineers - II (4.0 units) Prerequisite: PHY 211, MATH 191 This course is the second of a three-semester sequence designed for students transferring to four-year institutions with majors in the sciences and engineering.
+Topics covered include kinematics, dynamics, energy, work, momentum, and conservation principles. | ||

 IGETC 3A or 3B - Arts or HumanitiesGE | 3.0† | |